Rail transport in Europe: Planned long distance services

-Additionally, there are a lot of cross-border trains at the local level.
+Regional and commuter trains

+In addition to long-distance services, there are also many cross-border trains at the local/regional level.
+The city of Basel in Switzerland, for example, is at the center of a trinational commuter rail network (known as S-Bahn in German-speaking regions) connecting stations in Switzerland, France and Germany.
+Another trinational commuter rail network exists around Lake Constance (Bodensee), the Bodensee S-Bahn, which links stations in Austria, Germany and Switzerland.
+Also the Swiss city of Geneva has a commuter rail network across the border with France.
+TILO also operates cross-border commuter trains between Switzerland and Italy.
+Trains crossing the border to Switzerland require narrower pantographs.

+Also the Austrian Tyrol S-Bahn, Salzburg S-Bahn and Vorarlberg S-Bahn commuter rail networks have services that extend into neighbouring countries (Italy, Germany, Liechtenstein, Switzerland).

 Some local lines, like the Gronau to Enschede line between Germany and the Netherlands, operate on the signaling system of the country the line originates from, with no connection to the other country's network, whilst other train services like the Saarbahn between Germany and France use specially equipped vehicles that have a certificate to run on both networks.
 When there is an electrification difference between two countries, border stations with switchable overhead lines can be used.
 Venlo railway station in the Netherlands is one such example, the overhead on the tracks can be switched between the Dutch 1500 V DC and the German 15 kV AC, which means a change of traction (or reconfiguring a multiple-voltage vehicle) is necessary at the station.
 On the other hand, an increasing number of locomotives can change voltages "on the fly" without stopping, usually with temporarily lowered pantographs, for instance on the viaduct of Moresnet where freight trains change voltages between Belgian 3 kV DC and German 15 kV 16.7 Hz.
 A third possibility concerns networks using voltages of the same order of magnitude, such as Belgium (3 kV DC) and the Netherlands (1.5 kV DC): Belgian trains to Maastricht or Roosendaal (Dutch stations located near the border) can use the lower Dutch voltage, albeit with reduced power, on the short stretch from the border to their Dutch terminal station and back.
 Increasingly the European Union mandates unified standards (see below) for newly built high speed lines to allow smoother international passenger services.

+Luxury trains

+As of 2025, cross-border luxury trains in Europe include the Venice Simplon-Orient-Express, which runs between London and Venice, as well as national luxury train services in the United Kingdom (Northern Belle), Spain (Transcantábrico), Switzerland (GoldenPass Express) and Russia (Golden Eagle Trans-Siberian Express, which follows the Trans-Siberian Railway).